guardian/recommendations/pull-requests.md

 - Does the code take the most out of frameworks and language?
 Is there any custom implementation of native or already-existing functions?
 - Is documentation on functions, methods, classes, contexts, and behaviors adequate?
 - Are the critical spots adequately logged?
 - Does the code consider failures?
-Is it just considering the happy path?
+Is it only considering the happy path?
 - How maintainable is the code in the long term by the wider team?
     - Are there simpler solutions?
     - Is the code as modular as possible?